Custom Crank Shortening

 - Complete and sign an Order Form.

-- Contact us and we will raise an invoice for payment by bank transfer.
-Alternatively you can pay by Paypal (attracts a 3.7% fee), or by cheque payable to Highpath Engineering Limited – remember to add 20% VAT to the service price (not the postage) and a £2 fee to cover our bank costs.
+- Once the work is done we will raise an invoice for payment by bank transfer.
+Alternatively you can pay by Paypal or credit card (both options attract a 3.7% fee), or by cheque payable to Highpath Engineering Limited – remember to add 20% VAT to the service price (not the postage) and a £2 fee to cover our bank costs.

 - Wrap everything carefully and send it by a secure service (eg. Royal Mail ‘Signed-For’).